EmilyShepherd/kiOS/README.md

 kiOS doesn't have a large, complex or configurable early init system - no initrc, no runlevels, no service files.
-As soon as the userspace is ready, kiOS does a small amount of kubernetes-specific init, then immediately launch the container runtime and kubelet with minimal blocking.
+As soon as the userspace is ready, kiOS does a small amount of kubernetes-specific init, then immediately launches the container runtime and kubelet with minimal blocking.

-On a Raspberry Pi 4 (in 64 bit mode), this allows kiOS to have the first containers running on the system within the first 12 seconds of kernel time.

 ### kiOS is secure